 Panelist at National Dominican Student Conference, 2014

 Roberto Germán is a Dominican-American native of Lawrence, Massachusetts.
 He is a product of Lawrence Public Schools, Central Catholic High School and the Boys and Girls Club in Lawrence.
 He supported the opening of Magnolia Montessori For All, Austin’s First Public Montessori School, serving as Director of Student Affairs and Services.
 Previously, he served as Assistant Principal at the Guilmette Middle School in Lawrence, MA.
 Prior to that, he served as Director of Multicultural Affairs and Community Development for seven years at St. John’s Preparatory School in Danvers, MA, where he led the school in fostering a culture that promoted social justice and equity.
 During his tenure at SJP, he was also a basketball coach and Spanish teacher.
 Mr. Germán is an alumnus of Andover Bread Loaf and an active member of the Bread Loaf Teacher Network.
 His role within ABL and with the BLTN is at the center of ABL’s educational justice work within the public schools, youth and community organizations.
-When he was twenty years old, Roberto introduced and led a spoken word movement in the city of Lawrence that took the city by storm from 2001-2003.
+When he was twenty years old, Roberto introduced and co-led a spoken word movement in the city of Lawrence that took the city by storm from 2001-2003.
 This movement became the beginning of a writing revolution that inspired young people in the city of Lawrence to find their voices through the arts, particularly spoken word poetry and rap.
 He accomplished this with his former performing arts group, the Soul Kaliber Movement and by his ability to collaborate with diverse organizations and individuals.
 His teaching experience includes serving as an English teacher at Lawrence High School and as a Spanish teacher at St. John’s Preparatory School.
 He holds a Master’s Degree from Boston College’s Lynch School of Education in Educational Administration and a Bachelor of Arts, majoring in English, from Merrimack College.
 Currently, Roberto is the Middle School Director at Headwaters School in Austin, Texas.

 - Germán, R (2017).
 Spoken word performance.
 Presented at ATX Think Bilingual Fair 2017, Austin, TX.